General Program Requirements:

 Students are exposed to multiple methods of intervention through foundation coursework.
 The courses are generalist in nature, allowing students to become familiar with the breadth of social work.
 Courses cover content in human behavior and the social environment, research, social welfare policy, and social work practice.

 Students then select from a range of advanced-level coursework that allows them to examine in greater depth a practice modality (or concentration) and a field of practice (or specialization).
-Each concentration requires two practice courses, each taken concurrently with an advanced field placement, and one research course.
+Each concentration requires two practice courses, an advanced field placement, and one research course.
 Two concentrations are offered:

 - Clinical Practice

 Students also take coursework relevant to their chosen specialization.
-Each specialization requires a practice course, a policy course, and a human behavior and social environment course.
+Each specialization requires a policy course and a human behavior and social environment course.
 Two major areas of specialization are currently offered because they are of critical importance in Social Work practice:

 - Children and Families